nginx-proxy/nginx-proxy/README.md

 ### SSL Backends

-If you would like the reverse proxy to connect to your backend using HTTPS instead of HTTP, set `VIRTUAL_PROTO=https` on the backend container.
+If you would like the reverse proxy to connect to your backend using HTTPS instead of HTTP, set `VIRTUAL_BACKEND_PROTO=https` on the backend container.

 ### uWSGI Backends

-If you would like to connect to uWSGI backend, set `VIRTUAL_PROTO=uwsgi` on the backend container.
+If you would like to connect to uWSGI backend, set `VIRTUAL_BACKEND_PROTO=uwsgi` on the backend container.
 Your backend container should than listen on a port rather than a socket and expose that port.